Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$: Effect of Majorana surface states on the penetration depth

 \subsection{The \texorpdfstring{$B_{3u}$}{B3u} pairing state}

-The $B_{3u}$ state hosts Majorana Fermi arcs on the $(010)$ surface, while no Majorana surface states appear on the other surface orientations.
-Figures~\ref{Fig:all}(j-l) show the temperature dependence of $\Delta\lambda(T)$ for each of these surfaces.
+The $B_{3u}$ state hosts Majorana Fermi arcs on the $(010)$ surface, while no Majorana surface states appear on the other surface orientations. {We note that $B_{2u}$ and $B_{3u}$ are related by exchanging the $a$ and $b$ axes and therefore lead to similar physical behavior up to a relabeling of crystallographic directions, except for the (001) surface.} Figures~\ref{Fig:all}(j-l) show the temperature dependence of $\Delta\lambda(T)$ for each of these surfaces.
 As the $(100)$ surface does not host Majorana states, its penetration depth exhibits a temperature dependence similar to the bulk behavior in Fig.~\ref{Fig:normal}(d).
-The Majorana Fermi arc formed on the $(010)$ surface is dispersive along the $k_c$-direction but remains dispersionless along the $k_a$-direction.
-Similarly with the results in the other Majorana arcs, the contribution of the Majorana arc exhibits a temperature dependence of the magnetic response, $\Delta\lambda_c\propto T^{2.0}$, along the dispersive direction.
-Although the surface state is dispersionless to the $k_a$-direction, the bulk hosts point nodes that allow quasiparticle excitations to contribute to $J_a$ through the paramagnetic response, resulting in a temperature dependence of $T^{2.1}$.
+The Majorana Fermi arc formed on the $(010)$ surface is dispersive along the $k_c$-direction but remains dispersionless along the $k_a$-direction. {Similarly with the results in the (100) surface of the $B_{2u}$ state, the temperature dependence of the magnetic response exhibits $\Delta\lambda_a\propto T^{2.1}$ and $\Delta\lambda_c\propto T^{2.0}$ in the dispersive and dispersionless directions, respectively.
+These are consistent with the power-law exponent expected from the contributions of the Majorana arcs with endpoints.}

 Special attention should be paid to the result for the $(001)$ surface.
 Despite the absence of Majorana surface states on this surface, the power-law exponent for $\Delta\lambda_b$, $n=2.4$, is found to be anomalously lower than that in the bulk, $n=3.3$ [see Fig.~\ref{Fig:all}(l)].
 We note that the (001) surface does not host zero-energy Majorana surface states, but it is accompanied by in-gap states, which are trivial Andreev bound states~\cite{ohashi2024anisotropic}.
 The necessary condition for nontrivial topology is the odd-parity pairing function, $\Delta(\bm{k})=-\Delta(\underline{\bm{k}})$ with $\underline{\bm k}\equiv {\bm k}-2{\bm k}(\hat{\bm k}\cdot\hat{\bm n})$, where we set $\hat{\bm k}={\bm k}/|{\bm k}|$ and the unit vector normal to the surface, $\hat{\bm n}$.
 In the $B_{3u}$ state, the gap function $d_b \propto \sin k_c$ satisfies this condition for the (001) surface.
 However, the topological invariant is trivial and zero-energy Majorana surface states do not exist because the cylindrical Fermi surface does not intersect the mirror-invariant plane on which the invariant is defined.
 Nonetheless, once a Fermi surface appears on a mirror-symmetric plane, Majorana zero-energy states appear, and it seems that a remnant of them appears in this calculation.
 Indeed, Ref.~\cite{ohashi2024anisotropic} has demonstrated that the (001) surface in the $B_{3u}$ pairing state hosts trivial surface bound states that are absent in the bulk, and its surface density of states has a large amount of ingap states.
 These ingap states contribute to the anomalously lower exponent, $\Delta\lambda_b\propto T^{2.4}$.